iXsystems/ixbuild/README.md

 iso
 ---
-Build FreeNAS ISOs / update files from sources, this may take a while
+Build FreeNAS ISOs / update files from sources, this may take a while.

 tests
 ---
 Run the regression testing framework.
-Will generate auto-install ISOs and install them into a VM for testing purposes
+Will generate auto-install ISOs and install them into a VM for testing purposes.

+Tests are located in the freenas/scripts/9.3-tests.sh and freenas/scripts/10-tests.sh files.
+These scripts can also be run directly by pointing them at a FreeNAS instance with the following syntax:

+# ./9.3-tests.sh <IP> <username> <password>

 all
 ---